Discretionary access control: Implementation

 The meaning of the term in practice is not as clear-cut as the definition given in the TCSEC standard, because the TCSEC definition of DAC does not impose any implementation.
 There are at least two implementations: with owner (as a widespread example) and with capabilities.

 With owner

-The term DAC is commonly used in contexts that assume that every object has an owner that controls the permissions to access the object, probably because many systems do implement DAC using the concept of an owner.
-But the TCSEC definition does not say anything about owners, so technically an access control system doesn't have to have a concept of ownership to meet the TCSEC definition of DAC.
+The term DAC is commonly used in contexts that assume that every object has an owner that controls the permissions to access the object, likely because many systems do indeed implement DAC using the concept of an owner.
+However, the TCSEC definition does not explicitly discuss "owners", thus an access control system does not strictly require a concept of ownership to meet the TCSEC definition of DAC.

-Users (owners) have under this DAC implementation the ability to make policy decisions and/or assign security attributes.
-A straightforward example is the Unix file mode which represent write, read, and execute in each of the 3 bits for each of User, Group and Others.
+Under this DAC implementation, users (owners) have the ability to make policy decisions and/or assign security attributes.
+A straightforward example is the Unix file mode, which represents write, read, and execute in each of the 3 bits for each of User, Group and Others.
 (It is prepended by another bit that indicates additional characteristics).